Citizen and Community Leadership

 Successful and healthy aging involves situating yourself in the right communities, with the type of housing and types of supports!
 As your community explores the types of housing and supportive services you want and need, establishing collaborative partnerships will expand your available resources.

-Gaps in the Housing Options for Successful Aging in Place
+Gaps in the Housing Options for Successful Aging in Your Community

 Many older adults are noticing big gaps in the types of housing options within their communities.
 Many people want to stay in the dwelling they have lived in for several years, which often requires adaptation for aging in place.
-Or, some older adults want to downsize or change to a rental model, and remain in the town, city, or neighbourhood they love.
+Or, some older adults want to downsize or move to a rental situation in the familiar the town, city, or neighbourhood that they love.

-Given the general housing shortages, it is not surprising to learn how difficult it is for people of all ages to find the right housing in their area.
-More and more community groups are forming to generate smaller scale, accessible, sustainable, and socially-designed housing models that enable older adults to remain in this dwelling, should they choose.
+Given the general housing shortages, it is difficult for people of all ages to find the right housing in their area.
+Community groups are forming and working housing developers and architects to generate smaller scale, accessible, sustainable, and socially-designed housing models that enable older adults to remain longer in their dwelling, should they choose.
 With the right housing, one can add the right supports, over time

-Emerging Models of Network-Based or Clustered Supports for Healthy Aging in Place
+Emerging Models of Network-Based or Clustered Supports for Aging Well

 An emerging model of co-organizing services in a building or location is called the “Naturally Occurring Retirement Community” (NORC).
 This happens when approximately 35% of the residents in a building or geographic area are over the age of 65.
 In this situation, the older residents can collaboratively lead the planning to organize various social activities, support services or other desired activities.
 If you are interested in getting started with this type of model in your building, check out the resources for NORC Ambassadors: Home | NORC (norcambassadors.ca)